Mr-Kumar-Abhishek/SIMS/README.md

-# Student information Management system #
+# Student Information Management system #

 This project for making a simple student information management system , the release would be in MSIL format or .exe binary format so , .net framework is required to run this application (atleast till version 4)